scottwb/octopress/source/_posts/2014-02-09-wake-surfing-with-rubymotion.markdown

 It's very cool that out of the box, RubyMotion comes with [TestFlight](http://testflightapp.com/) integration.
 That's hands-down the best way to get your pre-release app builds in the hands of beta-testers and stakeholders.

 If you're not into Emacs (why wouldn't you be?), [RubyMine](http://www.jetbrains.com/ruby/) by JetBrains is a great IDE for RubyMotion (as well as Ruby on Rails).
-It integrates with auto-completion of the iOS SDK API, and the rake-baesd test runner too.
+It integrates with auto-completion of the iOS SDK API, and the rake-based test runner too.
 And it has support for Emacs key-bindings. ;)

 ### 5. Great Libraries